cariad-tech/fep3_sdk/doc/input/participant/component_clock_service.rst

 Also, it can actively synchronize timing slaves.
 The communication is done via RPC.
 To establish a clock synchronization the :ref:`label_clock_sync_service` has to be used on the slave side.
 If discrete synchronization is used (e.g. :ref:`label_clock_sync_slave_master_on_demand_discrete`), all timing slaves are synchronized concurrently.
 The master will wait until all slaves are successfully synchronized or a timeout occurred.
 The timeout is configured via :c:macro:`FEP3_CLOCK_SERVICE_TIME_UPDATE_TIMEOUT`.
+If the timeout is exceeded the timing master will log an error, stop to wait for the blocking timing slave and continue with its distribution of time update events.
+The relevant timing slave will still receive time update events in this case.
-If the timeout is exceeded the relevant timing slave will be removed from synchronization and an incident is risen but simulation will be continued.
+If on the other hand the timing master receives an invalid rpc response from a timing slave, the timing master will log an error and remove the corresponding timing slave from synchronization but simulation will be continued.

 Properties
 ^^^^^^^^^^